haidinhtuan/doctoshotgun/README.md

 - termcolor
 - playsound

-## How to use it
+## Run from terminal lines

+For *nix systems, you can run the script via command line by following the steps below.

-Install dependencies:
+1. Install dependencies:

 ```
 pip install -r requirements.txt
 ```

-Run:
+2. Run:

 ```
 ./doctoshotgun.py <city> <email> [password]
 ```

-Optional arguments:
+3. You can also apply optional arguments to customize your search as below:

 ```
 --center "<name>" [--center <name> …] : filter centers to only choose one from the provided list